PSU-Research-Computing/dkmonitor/README.rst

    c.
 Change other default settings accordingly

 2. setup task files:

+    Notes:

-   - A ``task`` file specifies the settings to monitor one disk or directory
+   - A ``task`` file specifies the settings used to monitor one disk or directory
    - You can have multiple task files to monitor more than one disk or directory

+   Instructions:

    a.
 Set ``system_host_name`` to the host name of the system you want to run it on.
       If the ``system_host_name`` is incorrect the task will not run